-But he also said there were key lessons from the response to Ebola, and said that a proposal to set up an African equivalent to the United States` Centers for Disease Control and Prevention (CDC) would be a step forward.
+But he also said there were key lessons from the response to Ebola, and said that a proposals to set up an African equivalent to the United States' Centers for Disease Control and Prevention (CDC) would be a step forward.

 "I took us too long to be ready, we need a better response capacity," he said.
 "The African CDC will allow the AU to be much quicker."

 On Friday and Saturday African leaders are set to discuss the economic recovery of countries affected by Ebola, as well as the setting up a "solidarity fund" and planning the CDC centre, which in its initial phase would operate as an "early warning system".

 AU Commissioner for Social Affairs Mustapha Sidiki Kaloko, speaking Wednesday, promised it would be operational by mid-2015.